sigh/Puzzles/_puzzles/logic/parking_lot.md

 The car in space **87**.

-This becomes more obvious if we turn the image upside down:
+This becomes more obvious if we turn the image upside down.
+The lots are actually numbered from 86-91:

 ![Parking lot upside-down]({{'images/parking_lot_upside_down.png' | relative_url}})